A Quiz Playbook for Fashion & Apparel Brands¶

 Do / Don't¶

 - Do use fit and size questions to cut returns.
-Fewer returns is profit you keep.
+Fewer returns is profit you keep on the highest AOV of any vertical.

 - Don't show a wall of options.
 A curated, on-style set converts better than endless choice.